 I'm just trying to strike a better balance between maintaining my own integrity, self-respect, and wishes, and looking out for those of others.
 Mind you, I'm still firm on many things, even beyond those that directly affect safety.
 For example, the courtesy and respect I try to show my passengers means that those who show little respect for me or others sometimes don't get what they want at all.
-It frequently happens that two groups will approach me at about the same time, and one will hop aboard and shout out a destination, while the other group talks to me first.
+It frequently happens that two groups will approach me at nearly the same time, and one will hop aboard and shout out a destination, while the other group talks to me first.
 The group who talks to me first gets to ride, and I tell those who just grabbed the seats that the cab is already taken.
 But I also encourage them in a friendly way to catch me again some other time.

 In the time since my Big Decision, I have had no serious incidents, and minor incidents have remained minor.
-I have never had to go home early because of psychical pressure.
+I have never had to go home early because of psychological pressure.
 I understand this to mean that I had been a significant part of the dynamic of the problems before.
 By changing my behavior, I avoided many of the problems that previously had plagued me.

-Because Charles can pedicab longer with less psychic pressure, I may even be making more money since adjusting my behavior.
+Because Charles can pedicab longer with less psychological pressure, I may even be making more money since adjusting my behavior.
 I don't know.
 The more important thing is the effect on me and those around me.
 This is not impenetrable armor--the new, mellower Charles is not immune to hassles, and it's not impossible that I'll get shoved next week by some drunk who just hates tuxedos.
 But the shove is a lot less likely than before, and, if it happens, it will bother me less than it would have before.
 Every night I leave people feeling better inside than I did before.
 This makes me feel better, too.